-This group also studies the properties of high Tc, low Tc, and unconventional chiral nanocentrosymetric superconductors.
+This group also studies the properties of high Tc, low Tc, and unconventional chiral noncentrosymetric superconductors.
 The physical properties of low Tc and unconventional superconductors are computed and investigated by ab-initio density functional theory (DFT).

-Nanotechnology, in general, refers to the arena of research dealing with matter at dimensions of roughly 1 to 100 nanometers, where unique phenomena enable novel applications.
-Encompassing nanoscale science, engineering and technology, nanotechnology involves synthesis, modeling, characterization, and manipulating properties of matter at the nanoscale.
-They are working on various research projects such as (i) Solar hydrogen production via water splitting using locally fabricated novel photcatalysts. (ii) Synthesis of rGO and MoS2 based nancomposites and investigation of their photocatalytic and electrochemical properties for energy applications. (iii) Structural, dielectric, ferroelectric and magnetic properties of multiferroic nanomaterials. (iv) Synthesis of inorganic as well as metal halide perovskites by rapid hot-injection technique and investigation of their multiferroic and photocatalytic properties. (v) DFT based simulations with Hubbard U corrections on the structural, optical, electronic and magnetic properties of perovskite materials.
+Prof. Dr. Mohammed Abdul Basith and Dr. Muhammad Rakibul Islam are working on advanced materials and nanotechnology.
+This group involves synthesis, modeling, characterization, and manipulating properties of matter at the nanoscale.
+They are working on various research such as (i) Solar hydrogen production via water splitting using locally fabricated novel phot catalysts, (ii) Synthesis of rGO and MoS2 based nanocomposites and investigation of their photocatalytic and electrochemical properties for energy applications, (iii) Structural, dielectric, ferroelectric and magnetic properties of multiferroic nanomaterials, (iv) Synthesis of inorganic as well as metal halide perovskites by rapid hot-injection technique and investigation of their multiferroic and photocatalytic properties, and (v) DFT based simulations with Hubbard U corrections on the structural, optical, electronic and magnetic properties of perovskite materials.